 What you will need: Two pieces of paper, and a pen/pencil (optional: numbered counters)

 Download here: SO Challenge – The Number Triangle Puzzle instruction sheet

 Science Oxford School Kit Loan

-And finally for primary schools, don’t forget we have puzzles kit loan suitable for EYFS, KS1, KS2 to help your science lessons.
-The puzzles develop a variety of mathematical skills across different areas of the curriculum and the early learning goals as well as logical thinking and problem-solving.
-We are offering our kits for free to our member schools during lockdown for children of key workers and vulnerable children – just get in touch with [email protected]
+And finally for primary schools, don’t forget we have our kit loan to help your science lessons.
+The skills developed through puzzles can be applied and tested with our range of kits available.
+Develop a variety of mathematical skills across different areas of the curriculum and the early learning goals as well as logical thinking and problem-solving.
+We are offering our kits for free to our member schools during lockdown for children of key workers and vulnerable children – just get in touch with [email protected].